 The Early Bronze Age of Scilly saw major interventions within the Island landscape.
 The archaeological record for this period is marked by burial and ceremonial monuments such as entrance graves, cairns and standing stones, and an apparent absence of recognisable settlement.
 Because of the very definite increase of burial-type monuments in Cornwall during the full Early Bronze Age after 2000 BC, a Beaker phase is distinguished between 2500-2000 BC, although there is currently only one sherd of possible Beaker pottery from Scilly (from Bonfire Carn, Bryher).
+The first sequence of ten radiocarbon determinations (OxA-26363-8, OxA-26370-2, and OxA-26374; Tables 4.1 and 5.1) from an entrance grave indicates that the cremations date to the early to mid-second millennium cal BC, with a concentration around 1500 cal BC (Sawyer 2015).
+For the purposes of this chapter the periods have been broken down as follows: Early Neolithic (c 4000 cal BC to 3400 cal BC); Middle to Late Neolithic (c 2000 to 1500 cal BC

-For the purposes of this chapter the periods have been broken down as follows: Early Neolithic (c 4000 cal BC to 3400 cal BC); Middle to Late Neolithic (c 3400 cal BC to 2500 cal BC); Beaker phase (c 2500-2000); Early Bronze Age (c 2000 to 1500 cal BC).
-Tables of radiocarbon determinations and OSL ages relating to the period are presented at the end of the chapter (Figs 4.13 and 4.14).
+BC).
+Tables of radiocarbon determinations and OSL ages relating to the period are presented at the end of the chapter (Tables 4.1 and 4.2).